Hkakabo Razi: Environmental protection

 Hkakabo Razi was established as a natural reserve on January 30, 1996, and as a national park on November 10, 1998.
 The Khakaborazi National Park is the last stronghold for biodiversity in Myanmar.
-The extraordinarily rich flora and fauna, ranging from lowland tropical to alpine species still await proper research and identification.
-They have barely been studied, and the park remains an excellent center for field study for students of botany, geology, zoology, and geography.
+Diverse flora and fauna ranging from lowland tropical species to alpine species still await proper research and identification.
+Due to this, the park is an excellent center for field study for students of botany, geology, zoology, and geography.

 A study was done by the Forest Department with the assistance of Wildlife Conservation Society of New York during 1997 and 1998.
 The results have been presented in ICIMOD sponsored Workshop "Sub-regional Consultation on Conservation of Hkakabo Razi Mountain Ecosystems in Eastern Himalayas", held in Putao, Myanmar during 25–29 October 1999.
 This was followed in 2001 with an international, interdisciplinary team of scientists from the California Academy of Sciences in San Francisco, National Geographic Society, Harvard University, the Chinese Academy of Sciences, and the Myanmar Forestry Ministry.
 On 11 September 2001, herpetologist Joseph Slowinski, team leader from California Academy of Sciences, was bitten by a venomous krait and died in the field.

 In 2002–2003, P. Christiaan Klieger, an anthropologist from the California Academy of Sciences, and photographer Dong Lin retraced their previous steps and succeeded in making the first anthropological survey of the Hkakabo Razi region.
 On foot, they reached the northernmost village in Myanmar, Tahaundam, which is inhabited by about 200 Khampa Tibetans, including mountaineer Nyama Gyaltsen (see below).

-The region will shortly be opened to the general public through eco-tourism by the Myanmar authorities.
-The government is collecting information for development in that regard, and many scientific expeditions have been already accepted in the region.

 Only a few Westerners ever made it to Mt.
 Hkakabo Razi, the National Park or anywhere close to it.
 Captain B.E.A.
 Pritchard was the first Westerner to visit the Alun Dung valley, in 1913.